splunk/public-o11y-docs/synthetics/test-status/test-status.rst

      - :strong:`Description`

    * - Active
      - The test is running.
 Data is being collected at the set interval.
-You can view this data on the :guilabel:`Test History` page.
+You can view this data on the :guilabel:`Test Summary` page.

    * - Paused
      - The test is paused.
 To resume data collection, unpause it.